Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 }
 ```

-It takes a lot of fields that are controlled by us and, in the end, they are going to be saved to the database as we saw before.
+It takes a lot of user-controlled fields that, in the end, are going to be saved to the database as we saw before.
 The strings are not escaped before they are stored in the database, and also they are not escaped when they are rendered in the web, so we have a stored XSS.

 But... this information is stored before the login credentials are checked, **so we can inject our payload without authentication :)**